ongov/Digital-Service-Standard/README.md

 * identify gaps in the team and fill them
 * transfer knowledge and skills to others
 * continue to improve the service after it’s gone live
-* involve the team that will maintain the service early on in the project
+* involve maintenance team for the service early on in the project

 ## 2 — Understand users and their needs